Outlying Areas Senate Presidents Caucus: History

 The Caucus was created to develop the first dialogue ever among legislative leaders of the United States' outlying states and territories, identify common problems, many of which are not shared by the forty-eight contiguous states, and seek consensus regarding possible solutions.
 The issues initially discussed include the less-than-equal treatment by Federal agencies and private corporations, the lack of coverage of FCC-licensed satellite radio services in the non-contiguous areas of the nation and, with the exception of Alaska and Hawaii, their non-inclusion in the 50 State Quarters program.

 As a result of efforts by several caucus members, including a letter by them to the Federal Communications Commission (FCC) included in the XM/Sirius merger docket, Sirius committed to take steps within 90 days of FCC approval of the merger to provide coverage to the most populated outlying areas.
 Since 2009, the Sirius/XM signal has been available to subscribers in Puerto Rico.

-Senate leaders in American Samoa and the United States Virgin Islands will be invited to join the caucus.